Contact us today for a free quote.

 What is an ecological survey for planning permission?

 Before the construction of any development, various surveys and reports, including a preliminary ecological appraisal (PEA), must be completed.
-The PEA examines and evaluates the potential impact of the proposed development on the local ecosystem and ensures that protected species and habitats are taken into account while submitting the planning permission.
+The PEA examines and evaluates the potential impact of the proposed development site on the local ecosystem and ensures that protected species and habitats are taken into account while submitting the planning permission.

 Conducting an ecological survey also prompts developers to adhere to relevant environmental laws and regulations.
 If any protected habitats or species are identified during the survey, developers will be required to create mitigation and compensation plans.